Argentina: Climate

 Climate change in Argentina is predicted to have significant effects on the living conditions in Argentina.
 The climate of Argentina is changing with regards to precipitation patterns and temperatures.
-The highest increases in the precipitation (from the period 1960–2010) have occurred in the eastern parts of the country.
-The increase in precipitation has led to more variability in precipitation from year to year in the northern parts of the country, with a higher risk of prolonged droughts, disfavoring agriculture in these regions.
+The highest increases in precipitation (from the period 1960–2010) have occurred in the eastern parts of the country.
+The increase in precipitation has led to more variability in precipitation from year to year in the northern parts of the country, with a higher risk of prolonged droughts, disfavouring agriculture in these regions.

-Politics
+Government and politics

 In the 20th century, Argentina experienced significant political turmoil and democratic reversals.
 Between 1930 and 1976, the armed forces overthrew six governments in Argentina; and the country alternated periods of democracy (1912–1930, 1946–1955, and 1973–1976) with periods of restricted democracy and military rule.
 Following a transition that began in 1983, full-scale democracy in Argentina was reestablished.
 Argentina's democracy endured through the 2001–02 crisis and to the present day; it is regarded as more robust than both its pre-1983 predecessors and other democracies in Latin America.
+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Argentina performs in the mid-range on overall democratic measures, with particular strengths in freedom of religion, inclusive suffrage, and civic engagement.
+Moreover, according to the V-Dem Democracy indices, Argentina in 2023 was the second most electoral democratic country in Latin America.